D.O. Cava, Spain

 Today, they still use traditional methods taught by their ancestors, including long aging in caves, the youngest of their wines aged 20 months.
 All of the wines in their cellar are Reserva or Gran Reserva.

 Wines are left to be full and rich and aged completely - the wines undergo a natural stabilization process during their long aging, so that the crystals, which form, can then be "dégorged" along with the yeasts.
-This is why 100% of their production is aged using cork, and riddling, and degorging is done by hand for all bottles, one-by-one, to ensure the highest quality.
+This is why 100% of their production is aged using cork, and riddling, and degorging is done by hand for all bottles, to ensure the highest quality.

 Nothing has changed at Mestres since they produced their first bottle of Cava, and you can taste the respect for their terroir, and authenticity in their wines.